Overview

 • Suicidal ideation

-Below are some ways in which a depressive episode may impact behavior, all of which have the potential to cause significant distress:
+Below are some ways in which other specified depressive disorder may impact behavior, all of which have the potential to cause significant distress:

 • Irritability, frequent frustration, or sudden outbursts of anger